SolindekDev/Virus/README.md

 # Virus
-Easy wirus writed for windows! he just spam the message boxes
+Easy wirus writed for windows! he just spam the message boxes and change the wallpaper